FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 For more details, refer to the [Antithesis Documentation](https://antithesis.com/docs/introduction/how_antithesis_works/).

 ## Sanity Check Locally

-A good practice to confirm your test script functions correctly in Antithesis is to run it locally.
+A good practice to confirm your test script works correctly in Antithesis is to run it locally.
 Here are the steps:

 1. Build each image required by the docker-compose.yml.
 We need a total of 4 images (`lotus:latest`, `forest:latest`, `drand:latest`, `workload:latest`).
 Below is an example of building the lotus image while inside the lotus directory.